nok/onedollar-unistroke-coffee/README.md

 ## Options

+Note: All options are optional.
+For further details read the [official paper](http://faculty.washington.edu/wobbrock/pubs/uist-07.01.pdf).

 Name | Type | Default | Description | Required
 --- | --- | --- | --- | ---
 options.score | `Number` (0-100) | 80 | The similarity threshold to apply the callback(s) | No